-Professional development for teachers in music education hubs
+Professional development seminars for music teachers

 Performance anxiety: a practical workshop for music teachers - Gregory Daubney, CPsychol, MSc and Dr Alison Daubney PhD